greatsage-raphael/lawSuite/README.md

 ## Credits

-Thanks to [Balaji Srinivasan](https://twitter.com/balajis) for his work on [The Network State](https://www.thenetworkstate.com).
-This project would not be possible if he didn't make the book open-source.
+Thanks to [Mckay Wrigley](https://github.com/mckaywrigley) for his work on [The Network State GPT](https://github.com/mckaywrigley/the-network-state-gpt).
+This project would not be possible if he didn't make the project open-source.
 I highly recommend you check it out.

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions, feel free to reach out to me on [Gmail](bizzicole87@gmail.com).

 ## Notes

-I sacrificed composability for simplicity in the app.

-Yes, you can make things more modular and reusable.

-But I kept pretty much everything in the homepage component for the sake of simplicity.
+New feature incoming: Ability to upload a pdf and have questions about the pdf answered.